We offer competitive scholarships to help you get the education you want.

 Students who do not wish to be considered for additional financial assistance simply need to notify the Office of Financial Aid (financialaid@springfield.edu) of their intent.

-Qualifying undergraduate international students who remain in good academic standing will receive up to $1,500 annual for travel between the College and their home.
-The travel reimbursement will be provided each academic year for a maximum of four years (eight semesters).
+Qualifying undergraduate international students, who remain in good academic standing, will receive $1,500 annually for travel between the College and their home.
+This grant will be provided each academic year for a maximum of four years (eight semesters).
 International students who are receiving full scholarships from their government are not eligible.

 Student Employment

-A variety of positions may be available in departments and offices throughout the campus.
-Available positions are posted by the Career Center.
+Some positions may be available in departments and offices throughout the campus.
+Available positions are posted on PrideNET under Student Employment.
 The student is responsible for securing employment.
-Each department is responsible for securing employment.
-Each department is responsible for its own hiring decisions.

 Employment in F1 Status